 What makes these trips so special?
 First and probably most obviously, it’s the wind on your face and the fast-paced, driver’s seat view of Colorado’s spectacular mountain country.
-On our ATV tours, you are the driver of your own adventure.
+On our side-by-side ATV tours, you are the driver of your own adventure.

-In addition to the exclusivity, what’s the biggest benefit of having access to this historic private ranch?
-We’re riding purpose-built, side-by-side ATV trails.
-These aren’t your run of the mill forest service roads.
-On private land, our trails can be manipulated to be extremely entertaining.
+In addition to the exclusivity, what’s the biggest benefit of having access to this historic private mountain?
+We’re driving on trails that are specifically designed for side-by-side ATV adventures.
+These aren’t your average Forest Service roads.
+On private land, we custom design our ATV trails to be extremely entertaining.
 And that’s exactly what they are!

 Finally, the Sage experience is special because we run new, top of the line machines.
 Our Maverick’s offer outstanding handling and performance that makes the entire experience that much more fun!